PhoenixTales/phoenix-docs/story/decisions.md

-# Decision Trees
+# Decisions

 *Flosha, 19.10.2024*

-Structured by relation tables
-Every relation = one decision
+*Decision Trees* structured by relation tables.
+Every relation equals one decision by roleplaying.
-      (by roleplaying)

 ```